greco-project/pvcompare/docs/model_assumptions.rst

 Building assumptions
 --------------------

-The demand profiles that are introduced in the next sections are based on so called standard load profiles.
-These standard load profiles are generated for around 500-1000 Household, therefore the curve is flattened and cannot be compares to the load curve of a single household.
-This is why the *pvcompare* simulations are based on *NZE communities* reather than a single *NZE building*.
-As a consequence all simulations are run over a number of 400 identical buildings.
-In order to interpret the simulation results for a single building, the total demand / production can be devided by 400.
-(TODO: is this correct??)
+The analyzed local energy system is assumed to belong to an urban neighbourhood with a specific number of buildings.
+A minimum amount of buildings is required when using the functionalities for calculating demand profiles of *pvcompare*, which are introdcued in :ref:`demand`.
+They are based on standard load profiles that are generated for around 500-1000 households.
+These load profiles are therefore flattened compared to load profiles of single households.
+The amount of buildings, households per storey, number of people per household and further parameters can be adjusted in the inputs file :ref:`building_parameters`; the default is a number of 20 buildings.

 In general we assume an urban environment that allows high solar exposure without shading from surrounding buildings or trees.